 Event Catering Worker

-When event catering companies are short-staffed, they rely on temp banquet servers and cooks to complete their catering staff at a moment’s notice.
+When event catering companies are short-staffed, they rely on temp banquet servers and event chefs to complete their catering staff at a moment’s notice.
 These events can range from weddings to parties to corporate events.

 This isn’t an exhaustive list of positions that’ll allow you to make money cooking, but it should give you a good idea of the vast array of available options.
 Keep reading to learn more about how to make money cooking.